dentropy/html_against_humanity/README.md

 * White cards move around on user
 * Should not be able to remove oneself from game
 * Games work with one or two players
+* If cookie not in database there are a lot of errors
+* Players represented multiple times in turn order

 ## Links